-Limited control is possible beyond the shipping dock, but the consequences of cross-contamination during transportation and distribution will be linked back to the handler and grower.
+Limited control is possible beyond the shipping dock, but the consequences of crosscontamination during transportation and distribution will be linked back to the handler and grower.

 - Inspect transportation vehicles for cleanliness, odors, and obvious dirt and debris before loading.
-If necessary, insist that trailers or containers be cleaned out before loading. - Ensure that transporters, distributors, and retailers maintain the integrity of the positive lot identification and traceback systems that have been implemented by the melon industry.
+If necessary, insist that trailers or containers be cleaned out before loading. - Ensure that transporters, distributors, and retailers maintain the integrity of the positive lot identification and traceback systems you are using.